This article is intended for school leadership, wellbeing staff, and IT support.

 Why can’t I view the User Journey Report for one of my students?

-Contact us Linewize Support.
+Contact Linewize Support.
 Our Support team is here to help you get what you need out of the User Journey Reports.
-There can be many factors at play from the configuration of your system to the types of devices and how your users connect to your school.
-Some of the details you are looking for may also be easier to find in the other reports we offer.
+Many factors can be at play, from the configuration of your system to the types of devices and how your users connect to your school.
+Some details you are looking for may also be easier to find in the other reports we offer.